sue0-si/Medication_Conversion_4204/README.md

 A supportive tool designed to assist healthcare professionals in converting between IV and oral medication formulations, calculating precise dosages, identifying alternative medications, and promoting patient safety with alerts and guidelines.
-While powerful and user-friendly, this application is intended to complement—not replace—the expertise and judgment of licensed medical practitioners.
+While powerful and user-friendly, this application is intended to complementâ€”not replaceâ€”the expertise and judgment of licensed medical practitioners.

 ---